-But let's say that the interview invitation in your mailbox doesn't mention an interviewer.
-Instead, the invitation says the interview will be automated.
+Now, what if your interview doesn’t include an interviewer?
+That means it will likely be automated.
 Let's go over what that means, and provide tips on how to master them.

 What is an automated video interview?

 Automated video interviews are interviews in which the interviewee must answer prompts that appear on their computer screen within a certain time limit.
-This can either be done in a typed format, or in a 'call-and-response' format.
+This can either be done in a written format or in a call-and-response format.

 These interviews take an in-person interviewer out of the equation.
 Instead, your interviewer will be a series of questions that you'll have an allotted amount of time to read and comprehend.
 Then, you will record your responses via video or text, depending on the instructions.

-How do you pass one?
+How do you successfully complete one?
 Let’s cover some best practices.